NCSU-DANCE-Research-Group/SHIL/README.md

 # SHIL: Self-Supervised Hybrid Learning for Security Attack Detection in Containerized Applications

-This contains the code and data for our paper accepted by ACSOS 2022.
+This contains the code and data for our paper "SHIL: Self-Supervised Hybrid Learning for Security Attack Detection in Containerized Applications" accepted by ACSOS 2022.

+## Approach
+SHIL is a hybrid machine learning solution, which intelligently combines unsupervised and supervised learning method to achieve high attack detection accuracy without requiring any manual data labelling.

 ## Data